petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/liferay-commerce-fragments/using-the-mini-cart-fragment.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

 SKUs may reach end-of-life (EOL) and be discontinued.
-Discontinued SKUs with a valid replacement gets added automatically to the cart when you try adding the discontinued SKU using the quick add-to-cart function.
+Valid replacements for discontinued SKUs are added automatically to the cart when you try adding the discontinued SKU using the quick add-to-cart function.

 ![Adding a discontinued SKU adds its replacement automatically.](./using-the-mini-cart-fragment/images/06.gif)